Pixfri/PasDeUsingNamespaceStd/README.md

   bar::bar(); // affiche bar
 }
 ```

 tu aurais eu aucun problème et t'aurais pas passé du temps à régler le problème.

+### English version

+If you want to see the English translation click [here](README-en.md)
+*The translation may not be 100% accurate.
+If you want to correct any error you can submit a pull request.*